babyfish-ct/graphql-ts-client/explicitly-get-type.md

 export type DepartmentDetailInfo = ModelType<typeof fetcher>;
 ```

-Now, you can use the explict type 'DepartmentDetailInfo ' to design your API.
+Now, you can use the explicit type 'DepartmentDetailInfo ' to design your API.

 ____________________